AngelMunoz/Fable.Sutil.Templates/README.md

-# .NET templates for Fable.Lit
+# .NET templates for Sutil

 Don't forget to add the following editor config for better fantomas formatting